NorfairKing/opt-env-conf/README.md

 ## Example

-The `opt-env-conf-test/app/Main.hs` file contains a fully worked example.
+The [example application](./opt-env-conf-test/app/Main.hs) contains a fully worked example.

 This example is part of the build in CI so you can rely on it being up-to-date.